Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 ### Optimization & Inference Results

 # Introduction
-This repository contains the implementation and optimization of fine-tuned Bengali and English Text-to-Speech (TTS) models based on SpeechT5 architecture.
+This repository contains the implementation and optimization of fine-tuned French and English Text-to-Speech (TTS) models based on SpeechT5 architecture.
 The primary goal of this project is to optimize the model for faster inference without compromising output quality using techniques like model quantization and pruning.

 This fine-tuning focuses on improving the efficiency of TTS inference, particularly by exploring quantization techniques and testing the model on different hardware to optimize performance.

 # Model Details

 .
-Bengali Model
+French Model

 - Base Model: microsoft/speecht5_tts
-- Example Text for Inference: "আপনি কেমন আছেন?"
+- Example Text for Inference: "salut comment cha va passe une excellente journée"

-- Dataset: Custom Bengali dataset with native speaker audio recordings.
+- Dataset: ymoslem/MediaSpeech

 - Optimizations: Quantization techniques applied to reduce inference time.